Ventura - River Action Network 'V-RAN'

-Ventura Unified School District (VUSD), the MERITO Foundation and UC Davis Center for Community and Citizen Science have partnered with a new environmental education and action project for 8th-12th grade students to participate in the monitoring and restoration of the Ventura River Watershed from August 2021-July 2024 by working with VUSD science teachers.
+Ventura Unified School District (VUSD), the MERITO Foundation and UC Davis Center for Community and Citizen Science partnered with an environmental education and action project for 6th-12th grade students to participate in the monitoring and restoration of the Ventura River Watershed from August 2021-July 2024 by working with VUSD science teachers.

 What exactly is V-RAN?